An approach to categorification of Verma modules: Topological Grothendieck groups

 which has the same composition factors as $\xymatrix{X &\ar@{-->}[l] 0}$ thanks to Proposition~\ref{prop:subseries}.
 Then we can split this filtration and~(\ref{eq:filtB}) into two parts at the level of $B^1$, on which we can apply the argument recursively.
 Suppose now $n > 1$.
 We can construct

 By splitting~(\ref{eq:filtA1}) at the level of $A^1$ we can apply the reasoning recursively to prove it has the same composition factors as~(\ref{eq:filtA}).
-It is important to notice that~(\ref{eq:filtA1}) and~(\ref{eq:filtB1}) have the same tail after $A^1 \cap B^1$ and it is given by $n$ which is smaller than $m$.
+It is important to note that~(\ref{eq:filtA1}) and~(\ref{eq:filtB1}) have the same tail after $A^1 \cap B^1$ and it is given by $n$ which is smaller than $m$.
 This allows us to use the induction hypothesis.
 By the same arguments, (\ref{eq:filtB1}) has the same composition factors as~(\ref{eq:filtB}).
 Now by splitting~(\ref{eq:filtA1}) and~(\ref{eq:filtB1}) at the level of $A^1 \cap B^1$ and using the induction hypothesis, these two must have the same composition factors as well.
 This concludes the proof. \end{proof}

-\begin{defn} We say that a strictly $\bZ$-graded abelian category has \emph{local Jordan-H\"older property} if every object has locally finitely many composition factors and is stable for the filtrations. \end{defn}
+\begin{defn} We say that a strictly $\bZ$-graded abelian category has \emph{local Jordan--H\"older property} if every object has locally finitely many composition factors and is stable for the filtrations. \end{defn}

-Let $\cC$ be a strictly $\bZ$-graded, right complete, locally additive category with the local Jordan-Jordan-H\"older property and every $\bZ$-composition series being left bounded.
+Let $\cC$ be a strictly $\bZ$-graded, right complete, locally additive category with the local Jordan--H\"older property and every $\bZ$-composition series being left bounded.
 Following the same path as in the previous subsection, define $G_0'(\cC)$ to be the free $\bZ\llbracket q \rrbracket [q^{-1}]$-module generated by the classes of simple objects, up to shift.
 By Theorem~\ref{thm:uniquefiltJH} there is a surjective $\bZ\llbracket q \rrbracket [q^{-1}]$-module map

 inducing a topology on $G_0(\cC)$.
 We make it Hausdorff by the following. \begin{defn} We define the topological Grothendieck group of $\cC$ as

 \end{defn} Again, the topological Grothendieck group forms a topological module over $\bZ\llbracket q \rrbracket [q^{-1}]$ with the $(q)$-adic topology and we get the following theorem.